kottans/frontend/tasks/linux-cli-http.md

 1. [Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line)

-  **Note:** Completion of free content (Interactive Lessons) is the required minimum, but Quizes and Freeform Projects should also be available via 7-day trial of Codecademy.
+  **Note:** Completion of free content (Interactive Lessons) is the required minimum, but Quizzes and Freeform Projects should also be available via 7-day trial of Codecademy.
 Do them if you can, it's great practice.

    **A note for Windows users:** This course provides a virtual environment to type commands in.
 However, if you want to later use these commands in practice,